-From Newbery Honor medalist Susan Campbell Bartoletti and in time to celebrate the 100th anniversary of woman suffrage in America comes the page-turning, stunningly illustrated, and tirelessly researched story of the little-known DC Women’s March of 1913.
+From Newbery Honor medalist Susan Campbell Bartoletti comes this page-turning, stunningly illustrated, and tirelessly researched story of the little-known DC Women’s March of 1913 — a pivotal event in the history of women's suffrage in America!

 Alice Paul and Lucy Burns met in a London jail and fought their way through hunger strikes, jail time, and much more to win a long, difficult victory for America and its women.
 Their stunning and attention-grabbing parade, right before the inauguration of President Woodrow Wilson, would be one of their first major protests — but it would not be the last!